alifar76/jnj-application/README.md

 - ```task_b.py```
 - ```task_c.py```

 Each script requires certain programs to be installed on the system, the details of which are in the assignment document.
+Relevant result output files are in the folder ```results```.

 Task A